 Disability Arts International

-Promoting the work of disabled artists across the globe.
+Promoting increased access to the arts for disabled artists and audiences around the globe.

 'The last remaining avant-garde movement'